 Liszt Birthday Concert on October 22, 2016.

-The Chicago/Midwest chapter of the American Liszt Society presents its Sixth Annual Franz
+The Chicago/Midwest chapter of the American Liszt Society presented its Sixth Annual Franz

-Liszt Birthday Gala Concert on Saturday, October 22nd, 2016 at 7:30 pm at Nichols Concert Hall,
+Liszt Birthday Gala Concert on Saturday, October 22nd, 2016 at 7:30 pm at Nichols Concert Hall in

 of Liszt's Piano Music for Two Pianos - Four Hands."
-Performers include: Duo pianists Claire
+Performers included: Duo pianists Claire

 Aebersold and Ralph Neiweem, Daniel Paul Horn and Alexander Djordjevic, Alex Yuill and Andrew Guo,

 Matthew Hagle and George Radosavljevic, Karin Redekopp and Mark Edwards, and James and Sevgi Giles.